tedkotz/ternary/math/README.md

 As the MAX or the MIN of anything with itself is unchanged, it provides the easy opportunity to merge the negative to them to get the number of operations down by one more to NMIN or NMAX plus DEC.
-So if hardware were produced that could do those 2 operations and interconnect, it could be used to construct any ternary operation.
+So if hardware were produced that could implement those 2 operations and interconnect, it could be used to construct any ternary operation.

 Links